Craig M. Allen, Doctoral Studies Director, Associate Professor

 Craig Allen joined the Cronkite faculty after 14 years in broadcast and print journalism and seven years teaching college journalism.
 He is active in international mass communication and has led delegations to Indonesia and Mexico.
 A broadcast historian, Allen has written extensively on political media, presidential communication and the international mass media, and he teaches courses in international communication and broadcast journalism.
 Allen’s books include “News Is People: The Rise of Local TV News.”
 He currently is writing a history of U.S. Spanish-language television.
 He also is active in ASU faculty affairs as past president of the Downtown Campus Faculty Senate and member of the University Academic Council and the ASU General Studies Council.

-Marianne Barrett, Senior Associate Dean, Louise Solheim Professor of Journalism, Associate Professor
+Marianne Barrett, Senior Associate Dean and Louise Solheim Professor

 Ph.D., Michigan State University